CasuallyPassingBy/Maths-Notes-md/Notes/Integers modulo n.md

     - $ac \equiv bc \pmod n$ and $\gcd(c,n) = 1$, then $a \equiv b \pmod n$

 ********Th:******** Let $p(x)$ be a polynomial with integer coefficients, if $a \equiv b \pmod n$, then ${p(a) \equiv p(b) \pmod n}$

+When considering this algebraic structure, we denote it as $\Bbb Z_n$